-Coyotes are an integral part of our ecosystem in Canada's Capital Region.
+Coyotes are an integral part of our ecosystem in the National Capital Region.
 They live in all areas, from urban Ottawa and Gatineau to suburban and rural areas.
 While coyotes usually avoid humans, it is not uncommon to see them out during the day.
 This is especially true in the early mornings and evenings, and in winter.

 Coyotes pose very little risk to people.
 Statistically, you are 10 times as likely to be injured by lightning as by a coyote — and 500,000 times as likely by a dog.